jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.7.3
+ * Added GroovyClassLoader 'file' version so that the .json loaded files do not need to call NCubeManager.setUrlClassLoader()
 * 2.7.2
  * New API added to NCubeManager, doesCubeExist(), which returns true if the given n-cube is stored within the persistent storage.
  * HTML-syntax highlighting further improved